-The median annual wage for computer programmers was $74,280 in May 2012.
+The median annual wage for computer programmers was $86,550 in May 2019.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $42,850, and the top 10 percent earned more than $117,890.
+The lowest 10 percent earned less than $50,150, and the highest 10 percent earned more than $140,250.

 Most computer programmers work full time.

-Employment of computer programmers is projected to grow 8 percent from 2012 to 2022, about as fast as the average for all occupations.
+Employment of computer programmers is projected to decline 7 percent from 2018 to 2028.
 Computer programming can be done from anywhere in the world, so companies sometimes hire programmers in countries where wages are lower.
-This ongoing trend is projected to limit growth for computer programmers in the United States.
-However, some companies are bringing programming jobs back to the United States.
-In addition, companies with small information technology operations may outsource computer programming to low-cost areas within the United States.
+This ongoing trend is projected to limit employment growth for computer programmers in the United States.
+However, the high costs associated with managing projects given to overseas programmers sometimes offsets the savings from the lower wages, causing some companies to bring back or keep programming jobs in the United States.

 Job prospects will be best for programmers who have a bachelor’s degree or higher and knowledge of a variety of programming languages.
 Keeping up to date with the newest programming tools will also improve job prospects.